PhD Student Position: Molecular Design of Energy Materials 60 %

 Perspectives.
 The project will promote the understanding of dynamic processes of both the (co-)catalysts and substrate materials in water splitting.
 Such insight is vital for optimizing the coordination environments of catalytic centers for efficient and economic device construction in the long term.

 We look forward to a creative and explorative researcher with a MSc degree in inorganic, solid state, or materials chemistry.
 Crystallographic knowledge is essential, and experience in a wide range of preparative/spectroscopic techniques is a prerequisite.
 Strong English writing skills are required, together with good teamwork skills.

 We offer state-of-the-art research facilities and attractive support for the independent development of young researchers.

 Prof. Dr. Greta R. Patzke University of Zurich, Department of Chemistry Winterthurerstrasse 190 (Irchel Campus) 8057 Zürich

 Start of employment

 At the earliest or upon agreement.
-Please submit your CV, publication list, transcript of diplomas, two referees, and a short letter of interest until 30 November 2019 by using the 'apply now' button.
+Please submit your CV, publication list, transcript of diplomas, two referees, and a short letter of interest, by using the 'apply now' button.